-Candidates must be prepared to work outside the regular 9-5 work week, and have access to the internet and a computer that meets minimum requirements.
+Candidates must be prepared to work outside the regular 9:00 am - 5:00 pm work week, and have access to the internet and a computer that meets minimum requirements.
 Experience with learning management systems (e.g. OnQ) and video-conferencing software (e.g. Zoom) would be an asset.

-Application Procedure
+Application Procedure:

-Applications should include a complete and current curriculum vitae, a statement of interest and relevant experience, the names and contact details of two referees who may be contacted, and any other relevant materials the candidate wishes to submit for consideration.
+Applications should include a complete and current curriculum vitae, a cover letter and relevant experience, the names and contact details of two referees who may be contacted, and any other relevant materials the applicant wishes to submit for consideration.
+Note, if applying to more than one course, then please provide an application for each of the noted courses, noting the course title, course number and term, in your cover letter.